OpenLMIS/openlmis-stockmanagement-validator-extension/README.md

 - **AdjustmentReasonValidator.java** - sample extension point, that has Id defined in ExtensionPointId class.
 - **DefaultAdjustmentReasonValidator.java** - default implementation of that interface, it has `@Component` annotation that contains its Id.
-- **NoKitsValidator.java** -  class extending AdjustmentReasonValidator interface from openlmis-stockmanagement repository.
+- **NoneValidator.java** -  class extending AdjustmentReasonValidator interface from openlmis-stockmanagement repository.
 It has `@Component` annotation that contains its Id.
 - **ExtensionManager.java** - class that has getExtensionByPointId method.
 It returns implementation of an extension class that is defined in configuration file for extension point with given Id.